How to set up OBS Studio for recording and livestreaming

 Some prefer to learn by watching videos.
 No offence taken.

 JackFrags’s OBS guide is a great place to start to make you comfortable with the interface and granular settings.
 Check out his video and then read the rest of the guide for the final tweaks.
+He has a habit of deleting his older video guides and replacing them with new ones, but I’ll try to keep this up to date.

 In the future, you may want to check out Streamlabs OBS as an alternative to OBS Studio.
 Streamlabs claim to have optimized their software particularly for low bitrate (3000) and slow CPU presets (ultrafast).